Logmanager documentation

 What can you do if a parser is missing?

-If your device has option for logging in JSON, CEF, LEEF etc. formats, data is already structured and it only need to set a classificator to a suitable parser.
+If your device has an option for logging in JSON, CEF, LEEF etc. formats, data is already structured and it only need to set a classificator to a suitable parser.

 Information can be found here: